 First, I set about creating an eye-catching homepage.
 The only branding I had to go on was the Forever Bella Facebook icon.
 Its font choice was very bold and modern, so I created a design which reflected this.
 The homepage is split into a chunky grid, with each box promoting a different service.
 I used contrasting fonts for the titles — one scripted, one bold — to create an eye-catching design.
 I also added pictures of models as a visual aid for what the service offers.

 Much like the bold design, the colour choice is loud and fun.
 I used shades of bright pink to create a fun, stereotypical 'girly' vibe that stands out while also complimenting the jet black font.
 My aim was to immediately catch the eye of the customer and encourage them to explore the treatments that Forever Bella offer.
 Each treatment page includes details about the service, as well as clearly labelled pricing.
 I also included a banner at the foot of each page to encourage clients to book an appointment.

 Lisa May was thrilled with the final design.
 "You did an amazing job with my website, it looks fab!
-You were super efficient, from start to finish, and did 99% of the work.
-I just had to do some tweaking!
+You were super efficient, from start to finish...
 Perfect.
 So pleased I chose you to do the job."

 Birchwood Energy are independent energy consultants, providing energy contract management expertise in Norwich.

-I wanted to incorporate the Birchwood leaves throughout the website.
-Therefore, I incorporated it into the background design, as well as the rollover animation in the header: if you hover over the ‘case studies’ text, the leaves move apart to reveal the button.
+I wanted to integrate the Birchwood leaves throughout the website.
+Therefore, I incorporated them into the background design, as well as the rollover animation in the header: if you hover over the ‘case studies’ text, the leaves move apart to reveal the button.